SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 # Whispers and Wishes

-I stare blankly into the darkness of Pinkie's ceiling, mind wandering as I can't sleep.
-Around me all my friends are asleep, but I continue to lay awake, continue to think of *her*.
+I stare blankly into the darkness of Pinkie's ceiling above me, mind wandering as I can't sleep.
+Around me all my friends are asleep, but I continue to lay awake, and continue to think of *her*.

-I sigh, closing my eyes as I resolved myself to get some sleep.
+I sigh, closing my eyes and resolve to get some sleep.

-*Goodnight, Pinkie…*
+I whisper to her, "Goodnight, Pinkie…"

 "Fluttershy?"